 Q. Do I have to use pudding in my bread?

-A. Well, it will work but it won’t taste quite the same!
+A. Well, it will work but it won’t taste quite the same.
 Gelatin and pudding are two very different things, but we’ve experimented with it before and found that it does give a color boost but ups the sugar content as well and makes it a little crackly/crusty, too.

 Q. I need to cut out sugar in my baking.
 Can I use Stevia or any other sugar substitute?

 A. If the sugar substitute says it can be used in baking, yes.
 Simply make sure to follow the guidelines for each different sugar substitute as some are used in 1:1 substitutions while others require only half the sweetener.

-Q. Have you ever baked your bread before Day 10?
-A. In theory the flavor of the bread is improved by the older/longer you’ve had the starter.
-But technically yes, once your starter has “started,” you could bake before Day 10.
-There starter is very flexible in this way, and there are no hard-fast rules.
+There are a few caveats — where your starter is in its feeding cycle can affect the final outcome of whatever you bake, especially if you’re trying to bake a traditional sourdough bread that is relying on the starter for a successful rise.
+But in general, the starter is very flexible in this way, and there are no hard-fast rules.
 We will say, though, that there is something magical that happens when you care of your starter for the 10 days before baking with it that first time — the ten days are sort of like a “getting to know you” period.
 It’s part of what makes Amish Friendship Bread so special!

 Q. I baked the cinnamon rolls according to the directions given.
 Why did mine turn out dry?

-A. As with any dough, if you over work the dough it will turn out dry when baked.
+A. As with any dough, if you overwork the dough it will turn out dry when baked.
 Try to mix the ingredients just until incorporated or mix your wet and dry ingredients separately in different bowls and then add them together, careful not to overmix.